 Why do people that are addicted to junk food even though it’s fattening them up?

-When it comes to how addiction works, drug addicts are not so different from those who get addicted to seemingly less harmful behaviors like food addiction.
+When it comes to how addiction works, drug addicts are not so different from those who get addicted to seemingly less harmful behaviours like food addiction.

-We like to think of drug addicts as those who’ve deviated from ‘normal’ behavior but the truth is we’ve all engaged in that seemingly abnormal behavior at least once in our life.
+We like to think of drug addicts as those who’ve deviated from ‘normal’ behaviour but the truth is we’ve all engaged in that seemingly abnormal behaviour at least once in our life.

 How addiction works